shashankk204/Web3Dapp-MLH-Hackathon/README.md

 ## Acknowledgments
 - Thanks to the Ethereum community for providing a robust blockchain platform.
+- Thanks to the organizer of Web3Dapps for providing the opportunity to make this app.

+## About
+This project was made during the Web3Dapps Hackathon organized by MLH.

 ## Contact
 For any inquiries or support, contact the owner at [Shashank Kumar](mailto:fastandcurious56@gmail.com).